DiscordModUtils/.github/public/README.md

 #### Automod
 _The Automod Module is coming soon._<br>
 Automod is designed to moderate your server for you.
 It includes many different filters (some of which are premium) to make moderating as easy as possible.

+#### Utilities
+Utilities module includes many commands useful for managing your server and your bot, including an alts system!
+It also includes commands such as ping and help.